 Movement 3: Red-handed

 The last movement features an extremely virtuosic solo part.
-Starting in the piano, the music builds up tumultuous scenes, reminding me of a march to the place of execution.
+Starting in the piano, the music builds up tumultuous scenes.
+It reminded me of a march to the place of execution.
 In-between: a reminiscence of Ravel’s picture of a lonely gibbet (“Le gibet” from “Gaspard de la nuit”).
 Stormy winds in the solo, turmoil, troops marching by.
-A moment of baroque clarity, then again turmoil, martial, menacing scenes in the orchestra, leading to a triumphant, rhythmically sturdy ending.
+A moment of baroque clarity.
+Then again turmoil, martial, menacing scenes in the orchestra, leading to a triumphant, rhythmically sturdy ending.
 To me, as an experience, it was both unheard-of and enormous!

 Encore — Jean-Philippe Rameau (1683 – 1764): “Le Rappel des Oiseaux“